Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Conclusions and future work

 We conducted a systematic linear stability analysis of the radially--heated Taylor--Couette flow and observed the effects of outer--cylinder rotation.
-The selected range of parameters includes three Grashof numbers $\Gr \in \{100, 500, 1000\}$ and two radius ratios $\eta \in \{0.6, 0.9\}$, representing wide--gap and thin--gap cases.
-The Prandtl number was fixed to a constant value $Pr = 1$.
-For each combination of $(\eta, \Gr)$, seven angular velocity ratios were considered $\mu \in [-1, 1]$, ranging from counter-rotation to co-rotation.
+All calculations were performed at a fixed value of Grashof number $\Gr = 1000$ and Prandtl number $Pr = 1$.
+Two radius ratios $\eta \in \{0.6, 0.9\}$, representing wide--gap and thin--gap cases were considered.
+For each radius ratio, intermediate rotation rate ratios were considered ranging from pure counter--rotation ($\mu = -1$) to pure co--rotation ($\mu = 1$).
 We focused on the small Froude number limit $\Fr \rightarrow 0$ where centrifugal buoyancy can be neglected.
-We extended symmetries of the linearized system identified by \citet{ali1990stability} to include nonzero $\mu$ as defined in Eqs. \eqref{eq:symms1}, \eqref{eq:symms2}, and \eqref{eq:S3}.
-We also discussed the observations of our analysis focusing on the the description of the fastest --growing modes, the effects of outer cylinder rotation, of imposed temperature gradient and of increasing radius ratio on the linear stability thresholds.
-In the future, we plan to extend the analysis to examine the effects of Prandtl numbers and centrifugal buoyancy (non-vanishing Froude numbers).
-The linear stability analysis also provides insight into the interesting range of parameters for performing direct numerical simulations of the governing equations which could shed light on the rich nonlinear dynamics of the system.
+In this limit, we extended symmetries of the linearized system identified by \citet{ali1990stability} to include nonzero $\mu$ as defined in Eqs. \eqref{eq:symms1}, \eqref{eq:symms2}, and \eqref{eq:S3}.
+We also provided possible explanations for the observed behavior using a combination of symmetry arguments and bifurcation theory.
+Weakly nonlinear analysis via amplitude equations would provide further insights in the bifurcation scenario for the radially heated TCF and this is left as future work.

+Closed regions of instability in the Taylor number versus axial perturbation wavenumber plane for both wide-- and thin--gaps were located.
+The origin and disappearance of CDNCs was investigated for some important azimuthal modes.
+CDNCs were shown to be sensitive to changes in $\mu$.
+A sweep over intermediate values of $\mu$ showed how an island can separate from or merge into an open neutral stability boundary, for example, $m = -3$ mode in the wide--gap case, see Fig. \ref{fig:island_eta_0.6_m_-3}, $\mu = 0.3$ to $0.31$.
+Alternatively, the island can itself morph into an open neutral stability boundary (see Fig. \ref{fig:island_origin_of_small_k_instab}, $\mu = 0.95$ to $1$).
+The latter case revealed the origin of the (seemingly) open neutral stability boundaries found at small $k_z$ in the pure co--rotation case and showed that they can be traced back to CDNCs as rotation rate ratio $\mu$ is decreased, for example, see Fig. \ref{fig:island_origin_of_small_k_instab}.

+An important result of this paper is that the appearance/disappearance of instability islands can significantly change the critical Taylor number for onset of instability.
+For $m = -3$ in the wide--gap case, we could continue the island born at $\mu = 0.31$ till $\mu = 0.93$ and could not find an unstable mode for $\mu \geq 0.95$.
+Similarly, the island found at $\mu = 0.5$ for mode $m= -4$ in the wide--gap case could be continued down in $\mu$ till $\mu = 0$.
+Therefore, sudden discontinuities in the critical Taylor number can be explained via appearance/disappearance of the instability islands.
+If such an island is located, restabilization of the flow with increasing Taylor numbers can also be observed experimentally.